- B.A., University of Nevada, Reno

 - M.F.A., Creative Writing, Bowling Green State University

 June Sylvester Saraceno is originally from Elizabeth City, North Carolina.
 Her work has appeared in various journals including American Journal of Nursing, California Quarterly, The Pedestal, Silk Road, Smartish Pace, Southwestern American Literature, Tar River Poetry and others; as well as several anthologies including A Bird as Black as the Sun: California Poets on Crows and Ravens; Intimate Kisses: the poetry of sexual pleasure; Passionate Hearts: the poetry of sexual love, and Tahoe Blues.
 Her chapbook Mean Girl Trips was published in fall 2006 by Pudding House Press.
-Her first full-length collection of poetry, Altars of Ordinary Light, was released by Plain View Press in 2007.
+She has published two full-length collections of poetry, Altars of Ordinary Light (Plain View Press, 2007), and Of Dirt and Tar (WordTech Communications, 2014).
 She is currently English Program Chair at Sierra Nevada College, Lake Tahoe, founding editor of the Sierra Nevada Review and Director of Writers in the Woods literary reader series.

 - M.F.A., University of Southern Maine, Stonecoast

 Patricia Smith is the author of six books of poetry, including Blood Dazzler, chronicling the tragedy of Hurricane Katrina, which was a finalist for the National Book Award, and one of NPR’s top five books of 2008; and Teahouse of the Almighty, a National Poetry Series selection.
 Her latest is Shoulda Been Jimi Savannah.
 Her work has appeared in Poetry, The Paris Review, TriQuarterly, Tin House and both Best American Poetry 2011 and Best American Essays 2011.